Welcome To Glow It Green

 Indigo is a rich, deep blue dye obtained from the plant Indigo Tinctoria.
 In Ancient Greece and Rome, the imported pigment in cake form was known as Indicum, i.e., from India, hence the name we now know, Indigo.

-Indigo dye was widely used in textiles; think Indigo blue jeans.
+Indigo dye was widely used in textiles; consider it Indigo blue jeans.
 It also has excellent effectiveness as the coloring agent that turns the orange color of Henna to a range of light brown through to the deepest blue-black color, depending on the ratio you use.
-Make sure to buy high-quality organic Indigo to get the purest product.

 The crushed dried leaves of the indigo plant are finely sieved into a silky green powder; when mixed with water, the mixture oxidizes and forms a blueback dye.
-Indigo is alkaline, which is softening to the hair.
-It complements Henna, which are acidic and strengthen the hair; together, they can turn your hair into a wide variety of brown shades with no damage.

 Can You Color Grey Roots In Your Hair With Indigo?